open-eid/gentoo/README.md

 # esteid-overlay
-Gentoo overlay for estonian ID-card software
+Gentoo overlay for Estonian ID-card software

 add overlay definition to your layman.conf so it looks something like that